-- 1. If the instrument is powered off, press the Power button on the front of the instrument to turn on the power. - 2.
+- 1. If the instrument is powered off, press the Power button on the front of the instrument to turn on the power.
+See Powering On the Instrument on page 24 for details. - 2.
 Press the button at the top right of the instrument to open the top door.

-- 3. Remove the plate holder or slide holder, as needed. - 4.
-Insert the environmental control cassette (with no plate inside) in the instrument from the left end so that the contacts on the cassette meet the contacts on the sample stage.
+- 3. If the sample stage already contains a labware holder, remove it. - 4.
+Insert the environmental control cassette (with nothing inside) in the instrument from the left end so that the contacts on the cassette meet the contacts on the sample stage.